hypre-space/hypredrive/docs/usrman-src/developer_notes.rst

 -------------------

 GPU tests can be scheduled concurrently through the generated ``test`` target.
-For CUDA and HIP builds, configuration creates a CTest resource specification from the scheduler's GPU visibility variable and sets the parallel level to the number of listed devices.
+For CUDA, HIP, and SYCL builds, configuration creates a CTest resource specification from the scheduler's GPU visibility variable and sets the parallel level to the number of listed devices.
 The generated target can then be run with:

 .. code-block:: bash

    cmake --build build --target test

 For HIP, the configuration checks ``ROCR_VISIBLE_DEVICES`` and then ``HIP_VISIBLE_DEVICES``.
 For CUDA it checks ``CUDA_VISIBLE_DEVICES``.
-If the scheduler does not provide a visibility variable, HIP configuration tries ``rocminfo`` and otherwise conservatively uses one device.
+For SYCL, ``ZE_AFFINITY_MASK`` is used by default, and can be overridden for a different SYCL backend with ``HYPREDRV_GPU_VISIBLE_DEVICES_ENV``.
+If no scheduler visibility variable is available, configuration conservatively uses one device.
+HIP ``rocminfo`` enumeration is opt-in because heterogeneous nodes can expose integrated and discrete agents together.
 Device IDs can be set explicitly during configuration with ``-DHYPREDRV_GPU_TEST_DEVICE_IDS=0,1,2,3``.

+The default resource specification advertises enough slots for the four MPI ranks used by each ``np4`` dataset test.
+It uses ``ceil(4 / <visible GPUs>)`` slots per physical GPU: four slots for one GPU, two slots for two or three GPUs, and one slot for four or more GPUs.
+This allows CTest to schedule the four-rank tests on any positive number of visible devices while still spreading ranks across separate devices when possible.
+Set ``-DHYPREDRV_GPU_TEST_RESOURCE_SLOTS=<slots>`` to override this behavior.
+Set ``-DHYPREDRV_GPU_TEST_PARALLEL_LEVEL=<workers>`` to override the default CTest worker count.
+The standalone ``scripts/fetch_build_test.sh`` runner reads the effective value from the configured build.
+GPU tests receive a default 60-second CTest timeout; use ``-DHYPREDRV_GPU_TEST_TIMEOUT=<seconds>`` to change it.
+The standalone ``scripts/fetch_build_test.sh`` runner also detects and passes the generated resource specification automatically.

-The generated resource file has this form, with one ``gpus`` entry per visible
+The generated resource file has this form, with one ``gpus`` entry per visible device.
+The example below shows a single-GPU shared-rank allocation:
-device:

 .. code-block:: json